Evangelism: Controversies

-Some consider evangelism to be proselytising, while others argue it is free speech.
-The fact that evangelicals speak about their faith in public is often criticized by the media and it is often associated with proselytism.
+Some consider evangelism to be proselytising, which is protected in the United States but illegal in some countries, while others where it is suppressed argue it is merely free speech.
+The fact that evangelicals speak about their faith in public is sometimes criticized by the media and it is often associated with proselytism.
 According to the evangelicals, freedom of religion and freedom of expression allow them to discuss their faith like they would discuss other topics.

 Christian films made by American evangelical production companies are also regularly associated with proselytism.
 According to Sarah-Jane Murray, screenwriting teacher at the US Film and Christian Television Commission United, Christian films are works of art, not proselytism.
 For Hubert de Kerangat, communications manager at SAJE Distribution, a distributor of these American Christian films in France, if Christian films are considered proselytism, all films are a form of proselytism, since films of all genres could each be said to carry a message.